 Research states students from low income families face a greater chance of having adverse childhood experiences.
 Studies have shown that students experiencing high levels of trauma at home might experience a lack of focus, low engagement, and difficulty finishing tasks.
 (Murphey and Moore, 2014) After looking at the inequities in our CAASPP scores and local assessments between our low income, EL students, and our White students, additional supports including individualized intervention provided by paraprofessionals, and an intervention coordinator to provide instructional support, professional learning to staff, and implement and oversee our program.
-We expect unduplicated students will make significant growth as well as all students as measured by the CAASPP and local assessments.
 To address these inequities and increase engagement, we will perform the following actions: